What is Bootstrap? Impact of Bootstrap on Web Development

 Impact of Bootstrap on Web Development and Design

-It might look like an oversimplified statement, but Bootstrap has a crucial role to play in adopting responsive web layout as a level grade on the internet.
-With its grid system and numerous features, Bootstrap has made it easy for every designer to have a front-end design that works perfectly throughout smartphones and tablets and hence scales well for laptop resolutions.
+With its grid system and numerous features, Bootstrap has made it easy for every designer to have a front-end design that works perfectly throughout smartphones and tablets and scales well for laptop resolutions.

 Easy to Use

-In addition, Bootstrap is simple and easy to learn and use; an individual with good bootstrap skills can style a whole web application.
+In addition, Bootstrap is simple and easy to learn and use; an individual with good Bootstrap skills can style a whole web application.

 Great Starting Point